Dog & Kitty City Shelter

-Intake is by appointment only at the advance approval of the Shelter Director.
+Intake requires the advance approval of the Shelter Director.
 Of course, some intake is involuntary, when people simply dump the animals at the shelter.
 We never refuse sanctuary to these throwaways.

-Intake is on a first come, first served basis.
-Because small dogs (under 15# fully grown) are easier to house, a small dog might take priority over a large pup but our decision is not based on preconceived notions of “adoptability.”
+Because small dogs (under 15 lbs fully grown) are easier to house, a small dog might take priority over a large pup, but our decision is not based on preconceived notions of “adoptability.”
 We always request a surrender fee to help defray basic animal care.

-We have two alternate programs to supplement rescue efforts with our space restrictions: HSDC FOSTER PROGRAM and GUEST FOSTER PROGRAM.
+We have two alternate programs to supplement rescue efforts with our space restrictions: the HSDC Foster program and the Guest Foster program.

 Maurice La Verdure